-Not everyone thinks to attend an opera performance while in Florence.
-Most are so busy with the gelato they can’t be torn away to sit in a venue that doesn’t allow food.
-But failing to partake in this experience while visiting Italy is a grave oversight.
+Not everyone thinks to attend an opera performance while in Florence, Italy, but failing to partake in this experience while visiting Italy would be a grave oversight.

-In short, it’s hard to be considered the best of anything artistic in Florence.
-So it is with a full appreciation for the weight of the term that I say, without a doubt, the Opera at St. Mark’s Church is the best musical experience available in Florence, Italy.
+Florence truly has the best of everything — the best views, the best art and the best food.
+There is so much competition to be the best that even Leonardo (Da Vinci) gets put in the corner.
+So it is with a full appreciation for the weight of the term that I say, without a doubt, that the Opera at St. Mark’s Church is the best musical experience available in Florence, Italy.

 Where is St. Mark’s Church?